BIIE-DeepIR/chatgpt-for-slack/README.md

 ## Todo list
 - A long response is currently split into multiple messages.
 This is not ideal
-- Markdown formatting is not fully supported by Slack, there's only a workaround
-- If the API takes long to respond, the token is revoked (at least locally)
+- If the API takes long to respond, the token is revoked
-- When the wrokflow configuration is run, the direct message trigger is created even if there's already one
+- Choice for user to select the model, or choose it based on the prompt complexity

 ## Setup